KUKARAF/FanControlerRock64/README.md

 # RockPro64 Cooling Fan Controller

-Forked from: KUKARAF/FanControlerRock64

 Python script to control fan on a Pine64 RockPro64 single board computer.
+Useful on LibreELEC.

 ## Installation